25 Best WordPress Alternatives + Which One to Use For Your Website

 Weebly features a drag and drop editor that is fast and intuitive.
 You can also take advantaged of predesigned templates to make your website look professional in a matter of minutes.

-Although Weebly is similar to Wix, they do differ in some key ways that make Weebly better suited for bigger business sites.
+Although Weebly is similar to Wix, they do differ in some key ways that make Weebly better suited for bigger business sites (don't miss our full Weebly review).

 Websites that require more flexibility in layout design will function better on Weebly.
 You'll also be able to create as many sub-levels as necessary and take advantage of automatic mobile optimization.